r-pufky/docs/source/roles/nginx/docs/manual-configuration/reverse-proxies.rst

 Rewrite Reponses with Subpath
 *****************************
-Some applications are not `URI Path aware`_ and will re-write all responses behind the proxy using a static relative path or hostname; which will cause 404 errors and the app to break.
-Partially fixed using `http_sub_module`_.
+Some applications are not URI Path aware and will re-write all responses behind the proxy using a static relative path or hostname; which will cause 404 errors and the app to break.
+Partially fixed using http_sub_module.

 .. note::
   Re-writing the proxy respones generally won't fix a complicated application as